Is Your Vessel Cyclone Ready?

 Have a PLAN – Get PREPARED – OBEY Directions

 - Read the Extreme Weather Contingency Plan for your area.

-- Check boat moorings are well maintained with an up-to-date inspection – click here for more info
+- Check boat moorings are well maintained with an up-to-date inspection – click here to learn more

-- Know the location that you will shelter your vessel in cyclonic weather, and check that it’s fit-for-purpose
+- Know the location where you will shelter your vessel in cyclonic weather, and check that it’s fit-for-purpose

 - Revise your ‘extreme weather emergency plan’ – including essential contacts and procedures

-- Know who will move your vessel in the event of a mandatory evacuation and ready equipment such as spare rope – click here for more info
+- Know who will move your vessel in the event of a mandatory evacuation and ready equipment such as spare rope – click here to learn more

 - Charge boat batteries, remove loose items, secure hatches and ensure watertight integrity.

 North Marine can assist with steps 2, 3 and 5.